FiddlersCode/fizzbuzzphp/README.md

 by Paula Muldoon

 ### About
 As I am starting a job as a PHP developer, I decided to learn PHPUnit with the classic kata, FizzBuzz.
+Thanks to [Joe Sweeny](https://github.com/joesweeny/fizzbuzz-php) for blazing the FizzBuzz PHP trail!

-The rules are thus:
+The rules are thus (slightly modified from the usual rules as I wanted to focus on testing):
 ```
-- Print numbers from 1 to 100
+- Return the number given
-- Print "Fizz" instead of number which is divisible by 3
+- Return "Fizz" instead of number which is divisible by 3
-- Print "Buzz" instead of number which is divisible by 5
+- Return "Buzz" instead of number which is divisible by 5
-- Print "FizzBuzz" instead of number which is divisible by both 3 and 5
+- Return "FizzBuzz" instead of number which is divisible by both 3 and 5
 ```

 If you would like to contribute to this repo please feel free to make a pull request.